wix-incubator/react-native-interactable/README.md

 snapTo={[{x: 0}, {x: -200}]}
 ```

 A list of points the view will snap to after being dragged by the user.
 To implement a a drawer for example, provide 2 points - one for the open state and one for the closed state.
 Points are relative to the view's center (after initial layout).
-Every point in the array is an object with the following properties:
+Every element in the array is an object with the following properties:

 * `x` - The horizontal position (relative to the center).
 Optional if a single dimension is needed.
 * `y` - The vertical position (relative to the center).
 Optional if a single dimension is needed.